 |X470 Gaming M7 AC||Rs 41,000|

-All AMD Ryzen processors are unlocked and users can overclock them.
-Therefore we suggest you get a good board as possible.
-For example in entry-level, Ryzen 3 1200 with A320 board is great.
-But for processors like 1600X or 2700x the cheap B450 can be a good pair.
-Similarly, for processors like Ryzen 7 3700X, an X570 board is a good option.
+All AMD Ryzen processors are unlocked, and users can overclock them.
+Therefore we suggest you get a good board as far as possible.
+For example, at the entry-level, Ryzen 3 1200 with an A320 board is excellent.
+But for processors like 1600X or 2700x, the cheap B450 can be a good pair.
+Similarly, for processors like Ryzen 7 3700X, the X570 board is a good option.
 For a new generation processor like AMD Ryzen 5 3600X, we recommend a good B450 or X570 board.

 Platforms and Chipsets